 It takes a little over an hour and a half on the Uetsu Line from Murakami Station to Tsuruoka Station.
 Unless you’re joining a tour, it’s recommended to rent a car here as well so you can access various beaches or go up to the mountains.

 Starting October 2019, the new JR Kairi train will connect Niigata to Sakata via the Uetsu Line.
-For ¥840, this luxurious train has reclining seats with expansive window views, an event space and a dining area serving meals prepared by a local chef.
+This luxurious train has reclining seats with expansive window views, an event space and a dining area serving meals prepared by a local chef.
+Check online for pricing details.